Robert-Duck-by-BB-SR/talking_pond/README.md

 It's a simple messenger.
 That's it.
 You can send messages and receive them.
 With vim motions.
 In terminal.

+> FOR NOW YOUR MESSAGES ARE NOT ENCRYPTED

 # How do I use it?
 First you need a server [TPS](https://github.com/Robert-Duck-by-BB-SR/tps).
 To access that server you need to get an IP of the server and a key that is generated on the server for your user.